-Transnet Engineering implemented a standard EHS framework to automate compliance with ISO 14001 and OSHAS 18001 with EHS software and EHS data analytics and dashboards.
+Transnet Engineering implemented a standard HSE framework to automate compliance with ISO 14001 and OSHAS 18001 with HSE software and HSE data analytics and dashboards.
 This resulted in a 59% decrease in their lost time injury frequency rate.
 Transnet also experienced a significant decrease in hand injuries.
 Previously the data that led to programs focused on reducing injuries had been hidden in disparate spreadsheets. and discovered that this data was previously hidden in disparate spreadsheets.
 Transnet Engineering also achieved an 83% cost reduction in external audits.

 Transnet Engineering gained significant benefit from automating the tracking of documents, sending notifications for expiry dates and actions, and linking documents to the last person who modified them.

 Total S.A. is a French multinational integrated oil and gas company and one of the seven supermajor oil companies in the world.
 Total has 102 168 employees and an annual revenue of $127.9 billion.

 Total adopted drones for geospatial data for site remediation and for inspection of a 220220-acres processing plant.

 They were able to use time-lapse imagery and simultaneously collect datasets.
 This maximized their time and cost efficiencies from two weeks to one day.
 This project confirms that drones will have a big role to play in future remediation projects because drones allowed them to overcome site access restraints and afforded higher accuracy and significant cost reductions.